Radar, Gun Laying, Mk. I and Mk. II: Initial deployment

 By 1939 the team was happy enough with the state of the equipment that production contracts were sent out.
-Metropolitan-Vickers won the contract for the transmitter, and A.C.
-Cossor the receiver.
-Mass-producing the GL set did not prove particularly difficult, and by the end of 1939, 59 complete systems had been delivered, and another 344 would be completed during 1940.
+Metropolitan-Vickers won the contract for the transmitter, and A. C. Cossor the receiver.
+Mass-producing the GL set did not prove particularly difficult, and by the end of 1939, 59 complete systems had been delivered.
+Another 344 would be completed during 1940.

-The system did exactly what had been asked of it; it provided very accurate range measurements on the order of 50 yards.
-However, in the field it became clear that this was simply not enough.
+The system did exactly what had been asked of it; it provided range measurements with accuracy on the order of 50 yards.
+In the field it became clear that this was not enough.
 By late 1939 the spectre of night bombing was a major concern, and as the GL system could not provide accurate bearing information, and no elevation, it was unable to direct the guns at night.
 Instead the World War I style of operation was used, with searchlights hunting for targets largely at random, and conventional optical instruments being used to determine bearing and elevation once a target was lit up.
-In practice this style of operation proved just as ineffective as it had during World War I.
+In practice this proved just as ineffective as it had during World War I.

-In spite of spending considerable time, effort and money on the GL system, when The Blitz opened the entire Army air defence system proved to be ineffective.
+Despite spending considerable time, effort and money on the GL system, when The Blitz opened the entire Army air defence system proved to be ineffective.
 General Frederick Pile, commander of the Army's Anti-Aircraft Command, put it this way:

 For detecting the targets, GL was largely ineffective.
 From a mechanical standpoint, the need to swing the entire system around for tracking presented a major problem.
-A more serious limitation was the displays themselves, which showed only a small portion of the sky in the range display, and a single on-target/off-target indication in bearing.
+A more serious limitation was the displays, which showed only a small portion of the sky in the range display, and a single on-target/off-target indication in bearing.
 Although it might be possible to swing the antenna in bearing to find a target, the direction was accurate to only 20 degrees, enough to keep the antennas aligned with the target, but of little use directing optical instruments onto a target, especially at night.
-Additionally, the bearing display only showed whether the antennas were aligned or not, but not to which side or the other the target lay if it was mis-aligned, requiring more work to determine which direction to turn the antenna for tracking.
+Additionally, the bearing display only showed whether the antennas were aligned or not, but not to which side the target lay if they were mis-aligned, so more work was required to determine which direction to turn the antenna for tracking.

 In addition to these problems, the wide fan-shaped signal presented serious problems when more than one aircraft entered the beam.
-In this case, the bearing readout would always say it was mis-aligned, and it was impossible for the range readers to know which aircraft they were measuring.
+In this case, multiple blips would appear on both the range and bearing displays and it was impossible to tell which was from which target.
 Even the most experienced crews were unable to satisfactorily track a target in these conditions.